 Aquatic Plant Management permit holders

 The Aquatic Plant Management (APM) program administered by the Minnesota Department of Natural Resources (DNR) is sufficient to control the discharge of pesticides to meet the conditions of the Clean Water Act and the MPCA’s NPDES/SDS Pesticide General Permit.
-Therefore, Therefore, MPCA has written the two relevant general permits to provide automatic NPDES discharge authorization to state law APM permit holders do not need to submit an NOI or a permit fee, regardless of size of the activity.
+Therefore, Therefore, MPCA has written the two relevant general permits to provide automatic NPDES discharge authorization to state law APM permit holders without a need to submit an NPDES NOI or a permit fee, regardless of size of the activity.
 The general permits for aquatic nuisance animal pest control (MNG87C000) and vegetative pests and algae control (MNG87D000) are modified to accommodate operators that have this state law APM permit coverage.
 The MPCA and DNR finalized an interagency agreement so permittee information can be shared between agencies.
 Please contact the staff listed at the bottom of this page with questions or for more details.

 For more information, you can also review the letter below that was sent to potential APM permit holders.

 MPCA does not provide NPDES coverage to any pesticide discharge occurring within Indian Country, including those that may have state law APM coverage.
 The applicator and/or entity must obtain coverage under EPA’s NPDES Pesticide General Permit or an individual permit for application within a reservation.
 Refer to the online Permitting Decision Tool.